seankelliher/us-national-parks-alerts/README.md

 [![MIT License on GitHub](https://img.shields.io/github/license/seankelliher/us-national-parks-alerts?style=flat-square)](/LICENSE.txt)
 ## US National Parks Alerts

-Searchable directory for alerts on conditions at National Park Service (NPS) parks in the US and overseas.
+Searchable directory for alerts at National Park Service (NPS) parks in the US and overseas.
 There are 471 areas.
 Alerts are drawn through an API managed by NPS.
 This project is built with Vue.js and Express.js.
 [View working component](https://us-national-parks-alerts-fa601db96052.herokuapp.com). **"Eco" dyno, takes a few seconds to wake up.**

 ## Project Status